openpermissions/odrl-profile/README.md

   * Policies with `undefined` term different from `invalid` are not recommended;
   * Policies with no `Permission` are not supported;
   * Policies using ODRL 2.1 experimental features are not supported;
-  * `nextPolicy` constraint are currently not enforced and we recommend currently using the Open Licensing Platform only with policies that that do not rely on this constraint;
+  * `nextPolicy` constraint are currently not enforced and we recommend currently using the Open Permissions Platform only with policies that that do not rely on this constraint;
   * Policies with types : `Set`, `Ticket` are not supported;
   * Policies with different set of duties for each permissions are supported however the set of duties that can be expressed at the permission level